LeonisX/yoda-stories-translation-tool/documents/demo.md

 ![](images/zones/startup-demo.png)

-Since the phrase "Demo" is displayed on the top layer, its bottom tile is removed during the flight of the X-Wing.
+Since the phrase "Demo" is displayed on the top layer, its bottom tile must be removed after the X-Wing has been flown.

 `remove-tile: 5 5 2 0 0 ""`